What is the Difference Between an Audiologist and an ENT Doctor?

-When a person has a hearing problem, they might be uncertain whether to visit an Ear, Nose and Throat doctor (ENT Physician) or an Audiologist.
+When a person has a hearing problem, they might be uncertain whether to visit an Ear, Nose and Throat doctor (ENT Doctor) or an Audiologist.

 It is important to understand the differences, so you can get the correct medical treatment.
 It will also prove cost effective to choose the correct practitioner from the outset.

-Audiologists and ENT Physicians often work in cooperation to see that their patients with hearing loss and balance disorders, have the best treatment available for their particular needs.
+Audiologists and ENT Doctors often work in cooperation to see that their patients with hearing loss and balance disorders, have the best treatment available for their particular needs.

 This article guides you as to which medical practitioner is correct for your medical problem.